 See Related: Best Places to Visit in Montana

 17. Natural Bridge Wildlife Ranch

 The safari tour is truly an unforgettable experience.
-There are over 45 species of animals including giraffes, bison, impalas, and monkeys.
-Many of these magnificent animals are critically endangered in their natural habitats, so it is really a treat to see them in real life.
+There are over 45 species of animals, including giraffes, bison, impalas, and monkeys.
+Many magnificent animals are critically endangered in their natural habitats, so seeing them in real life is a treat.

+The Zoological Association of America accredits the ranch and is a Conservation Centers for Species Survival member.
 Natural Bridge Wildlife Ranch is open daily from 9:00 pm.
-Closing hours vary each day from 4:00 pm to 6:00 pm, and ticket prices also vary depending on the day.
+Closing hours vary daily from 4:00 p.m. to 6:00 pm, and ticket prices vary depending on the day.

 18. Blue Star Arts Complex

 Address: 1414 S Alamo St, San Antonio, TX 78210, United States